quicwg/base-drafts/draft-ietf-quic-transport.md

 corresponding keys.

 The packet number field contains a packet number, which has additional confidentiality protection that is applied after packet protection is applied (see {{QUIC-TLS}} for details).
-The underlying packet number increases with each packet sent, see {{packet-numbers}} for details.
+The underlying packet number increases with each packet sent in a given packet number space, see
+{{packet-numbers}} for details.

 ## Coalescing Packets {#packet-coalesce}